 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires an entity to assess impairment of its financial instruments based on its estimate of expected credit losses.
-Since the issuance of ASU 2016-13, instruments based on its estimate of expected credit losses.
 Since the issuance of ASU 2016-13, the FASB released several amendments to improve and clarify the implementation guidance.
-In November 2019, the FASB issued ASU 2019-10, Financial Instruments credit Losses (Topic 326).
-Derivatives and Hedging (Topic 815), and Leases (Topic 215); Effective Dates, which amended the effective date of the various topics.
-As the Company is a smaller reporting company, the provisions of ASU 2016-13 and the related amendments are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022 (quarter ending September 30, 2023, for the Company).
-Entities are required to apply these changes through a cumulative-effect adjustiment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The Company does not expect the adoption of ASU 2016-13 through a significant impact on the Company's consolidated financial statements.
+In November 2019, the FASB issued ASU 2016-13, and Leases (Topic 842): Effective Dates, which amended the effective date of the various topics.
+As the Company is a smaller exporting company, the provisions of ASU 2016-13 and the related amendments are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022 (quarter ending September 30, 2023, for the Company).
+Entities are required to apply these changes through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
+The Company does not expect the adoption of ASU 2016-13 to have a significant impact on the Company's consolidated financial statements.